On asymptotically optimal confidence regions and tests for high-dimensional models: High-dimensional linear models

 \subsubsection{Discussion of the assumptions}

-The compatibility condition in (A1) is weaker than many others which have been proposed such as assumptions on restricted or sparse eigenvalues \citep{van2009conditions}: a relaxation by a constant factor has recently been given in \citep{sunzhang11}.
-Assumption (A2) is rather weak in the sense that it concerns the population covariance matrix.
-It implies condition (A1) with $1/\phi_0={\mathcal O} (1)$ (see \ref{lem2}) and $M = {\mathcal O} (1)$.
+The compatibility condition in (A1) is weaker than many others which have been proposed such as assumptions on restricted or sparse eigenvalues \cite{van2009conditions}: a relaxation by a constant factor has recently been given in \cite{sunzhang11}.
+Assumption (A2) is rather weak in the sense that it concerns the population inner product matrix.
+It implies condition (A1) with $1/\phi_0={\mathcal O} (1)$ (see Lemma~\ref{lem2}) and $M = {\mathcal O} (1)$.